A Simulation Study of Ultra-relativistic Jets -- II. Structures and Dynamics of FR-II Jets: Jet Structures

 In the right half ($x>0$) of each panel in Figure \ref{f3}, $\log\rho$ is plotted for jets with different $\eta$ and $\zeta$.
-Overall, the role of the secondary parameters, $\eta$ and $\zeta$, on the jet morphology is less significant than that of the primary parameter, $Q_j$, as already known from previous studies (see the introduction).
+Overall, while the influence of $\eta$ and $\zeta$ on the jet morphology is less significant than that of $Q_j$, as already known from previous studies (see the introduction), the figure shows that those secondary parameters affect some properties of the jets, such as the advance speed, in our simulations.
 In the high-power Q47 models, the jet advance speed is not very sensitive to $\eta$ and $\zeta$, while the jet of Q47-$\eta3$-$\zeta0$ propagates a bit faster where the momentum injection rate, $\dot{M}_j$, is slightly larger (see Table \ref{tab:t1}).
 In the lower power models (Q46 and Q45), the jet expansion rate differs somewhat for different $\eta$ and $\zeta$.
 For instance, among the four Q46 models, the jet of Q46-$\eta3$-$\zeta0$ with the largest $\dot{M}_j$ advances the fastest.
-Although the other three Q46 jets have similar $\dot{M}_j$, they acquire somewhat different expansion rates due to different amount of the $z$-momentum contained in the jet spine flow, $M_{z,\rm{jet}}$, which pushes the jet head forward.
+Although the other three Q46 jets have similar $\dot{M}_j$, they propagate with somewhat different speeds.
+We find that the amount of the $z$-momentum contained in the jet spine flow, $M_{z,\rm{jet}}$, which pushes the jet head forward, turns out to be different.
 Figure \ref{f4} shows the accumulated $M_{z,\rm{jet}}$ as a function of $t/t_{\rm cross}$ for the four Q46 models.
-Even though $\dot{M}_j$ is similar among the three cases, $M_{z,\rm{jet}}$ may develop differently owing to different dynamical evolutions.
-In the Q46-$\eta4$-$\zeta1$ model, $M_{z,\rm{jet}}$ is the smallest, and the jet advances the slowest.
+Even though $\dot{M}_j$ is similar among the three models, $M_{z,\rm{jet}}$ may develop differently owing to different dynamical evolutions.
+For instance, in the Q46-$\eta4$-$\zeta1$ model where the jet pressure is higher, the amount of the material that escapes from the simulation domain through the $z=0$ boundary is less than in the Q46-$\eta5$-$\zeta0$ and Q46-$\eta5$-$\zeta0$ models, because the jet expands more laterally (see the middle panels of Figure \ref{f3}).
+The $z$-momentum in the whole jet structure as well as $M_{z,\rm{jet}}$ in the jet spine are smaller in the Q46-$\eta4$-$\zeta1$ model, since less material with negative $z$-momentum escapes from the system.
+Hence, the difference in the advance speed should be attributed at least partly to the outflow condition we impose at the $z=0$ boundary.
 A similar trend is found for the Q45 models.

 In the left half ($x<0$) of each panel in Figure \ref{f3}, the vertical velocity, $v_z$, is plotted.
 The upward-moving jet spine flow is shown in red, while the downward-moving backflow is shown in blue.
 The shocked ICM surrounding the cocoon has relatively small vertical velocities ($v_z\sim 0$, white), while it expands mostly in the lateral direction behind the bow shock.
 The interface between the jet spine flow and the backflow and also the interface between the backflow and the shocked ICM become turbulent via the Kelvin-Helmholtz (KH) instability due to strong velocity shear.
 Moreover, the working surface is not very apparent owing to turbulent flows and the small precession in the injected flow at the jet nozzle.